Background pattern

 If you are pregnant or think you may be pregnant, consult your doctor before taking this medication.
 You should not take this medication during pregnancy unless your doctor recommends it.

-Newborns of mothers who have used Olanzapina TecniGen in the last trimester of pregnancy may exhibit the following symptoms: tremors, muscle stiffness, and/or weakness, drowsiness, agitation, breathing problems, and feeding difficulties.
-If your newborn exhibits any of these symptoms, contact your doctor.
+Newborns of mothers who have used Olanzapina TecniGen in the last trimester of pregnancy may present the following symptoms: tremors, muscle stiffness and/or weakness, drowsiness, agitation, breathing problems, and feeding problems.
+If your newborn presents any of these symptoms, contact your doctor.

 Driving and using machines

 There is a risk of drowsiness when taking Olanzapina.
-If this happens, do not drive vehicles or use machinery.
+If this happens to you, do not drive vehicles or use machinery.
 Consult your doctor.

 Important information about some of the components of Olanzapina

-Follow exactly the administration instructions for Olanzapina as indicated by your doctor.
+Follow your doctor's instructions for taking Olanzapina exactly.
 Consult your doctor or pharmacist if you have any doubts.

 Your doctor will tell you how many Olanzapina tablets to take and for how long.
 The daily dose of Olanzapina ranges from 5 to 20 mg.
 Consult your doctor if you experience symptoms again, but do not stop taking Olanzapina unless your doctor tells you to.